jerik609/JpaTutorial/src/main/java/com/jerikthedog/SpringDataJpaTutorial/entity/README.md

 https://www.baeldung.com/jpa-many-to-many

-An example is students and courses : "A student can opt for many courses and course can be visited by many students."
+An example is students and cours : "A student2 can opt for many cours and course2 can be visited by many students."

--> so student can have many entries differing on course id as foreign key -> courses can have many students
+-> so student2 can have many entries differing on course2 id as foreign key -> cours can have many students